PostHog/posthog.com/contents/blog/introducing-housewatch.md

 featuredImageType: full
 ---

-We are big fans of ClickHouse, we rely on it heavily to store and retrieve the massive amount of data we process every day.
+We are big fans of ClickHouse.
+We rely on it heavily to store and retrieve the massive amount of data we process every day.
 In doing this at scale for multiple years now, we’ve built a lot of expertise and systems related to ClickHouse.

 To formalize and share these, we’ve recently built and launched [HouseWatch](https://github.com/PostHog/HouseWatch), an open-source suite of tools for monitoring and managing ClickHouse.
 HouseWatch is free and works with your existing ClickHouse instance.
 You can [clone it from GitHub](https://github.com/PostHog/HouseWatch) and deploy it via Docker Compose.

 ## Why we built HouseWatch

-We have used ClickHouse at PostHog since August 2021, when we [moved from Postgres](/blog/how-we-turned-clickhouse-into-our-eventmansion).
-During this time, we’ve gained a lot of expertise using and debugging ClickHouse.
+We started using ClickHouse in August 2021 when we [moved away from Postgres](/blog/how-we-turned-clickhouse-into-our-eventmansion).
+During this time, we’ve gained a lot of expertise in using and debugging ClickHouse.

-ClickHouse provides tons of easily queryable metadata about the system, but knowing how and what to query is difficult.
-From our usage of ClickHouse, we’ve built an intuition for this, some of which we’ve documented in our [ClickHouse manual](/handbook/engineering/clickhouse).
+ClickHouse provides tons of easily queryable metadata about your system, but knowing how and what to query is difficult.
+From our usage of ClickHouse, we’ve built an intuition for this – some of which we’ve documented in our [ClickHouse manual](/handbook/engineering/clickhouse).

-We’ve also built a lot of systems and processes for managing clusters.
+We’ve also built many systems and processes for managing clusters.
 These include:

 - Tracking metrics via Grafana
 - Querying via Metabase